AndreiTih/AndreiTih/README.md

-I've been tinkering with JavaScript, HTML and CSS  recently, and have really enjoyed learning more about the web along the way.
+I've been tinkering with JavaScript, HTML, and CSS  recently, and have really enjoyed learning more about the web along the way.
 Welcome to my profile!
 <br>
 <br>
 🌐 Web development: You can explore some of my webdev projects [here](https://andreitihoan.com/projects).